• A

 Abstract

 English for Specific Purposes aims at shaping the communicative and professional competence in English which implies an ability to interact in English in the context of cross-cultural professional communication.
-Language skills are developed when studying authentic texts on political and economic issues.
+Language skills are developed when studying authentic texts on political issues.
 Learning is practice-oriented.

 Learning Objectives